burlachenkok/exploring-python3/python3-note.md

 **b.** Provide the minimum code snippet.
 We do not want to see expressive power when you can create 5-level nested comprehension construction in one line.

-**c.** Please provide links to original sources of information.
-Original sources are documentation of language or libraries.
-The knowledge in Society tends to be spread across different communities, rather than one person knowing everything.
+**c.** Please provide links to sources of information and original links to sources or documentation.
+The knowledge in Society tends to be spread across different communities, rather than one person knowing everything, concise references will help other people go beyond our or your knowledge.

 **d.** For big software packages with which you gained knowledge by spending plenty of time you have two options: Either Create a short Section or create a reference to original documentation.